 The GEF CSO Network is an independent global alliance of Civil Society Organizations working to address global environmental challenges in areas linked to the six GEF focal areas.
-It dates back to the 1995 when the GEF Network of Non-Governmental Organizations was formed as a voluntary structure of environmental and sustainable development oriented CSOs working in at least one of the GEF focal areas.
+The Network dates back to 1995 when the then GEF Network of Non-Governmental Organizations was formed as a voluntary structure of environmental CSOs working in at least one of the GEF focal areas.

-The GEF remains committed to further enhancing its engagement with civil society organizations to improve the effectiveness and efficiency of operations.
+The GEF remains committed to further enhancing its engagement with CSOs to improve the effectiveness and efficiency of operations.
 Civil society stakeholders are encouraged to engage with the GEF by:

 - Commenting on policies: GEF policy proposals are published in advance of GEF Council meetings on the Council documents webpage.
 Stakeholders can contribute by providing inputs, feedback, suggestions and recommendations through their regional CSO representative in the GEF CSO Network, through GEF Council Members, or by directly sending their comments on the GEF website ongoing consultations tab.

 - Supporting project implementation, monitoring and evaluation: Civil society organizations play an important role in monitoring project and program activities along with GEF Agencies and GEF Focal Points, as well as in providing feedback as beneficiaries or as representatives of community groups, including through the GEF Independent Evaluation Office.